 The Anglican Parish of Wagga Wagga provides assistance to many families and individuals every year who have difficulty obtaining basic food and necessities due to economic and personal circumstance.

-The ministry is accessed from our Parish Office from 9:30am to 12noon on Monday to Friday of each week.
+The ministry is accessed from the Ashmont Community Centre at the corner of Tobruk and Blakemore Streets, Ashmont from 9:00am to 3pm on Monday to Thursday of each week.

 Parish Opportunity Shop

 Our Parish Opportunity Shop is located at 23/25 Fitzmaurice Street, Wagga Wagga.
 Our friendly voluntary staff sell quality clothing, bric-a-brac, books and much more.

 Donations of clean quality second hand items are always appreciated.